JoeRupp/rock-paper-scissors/README.md

 - Write DRY JavaScript, and use class-to-class interaction to perform most of the functionality.
 - Write clean and easy to naviagte CSS and HTML.
 And explore more CSS to make a great user expereince.
 - Differentiate between the Data Model and the DOM - utilizing event delegation and event listeners to handle how things get displayed/manipulated.
-- Break down large problems into steps to find better solitions by working through things slowly and methodically, as opposed to looking for outside help.
+- Break down large problems into steps to find better solutions by working through things slowly and methodically, as opposed to looking for outside help.

 ### Installation Steps
 1. Fork this repo to create your own copy.